1. Clean the Furniture

 3. Remove the Old Finish

-You may skip this step if your furniture is bare wood.
+Skip this step if your furniture is bare wood.
 Otherwise, use coarse sandpaper (approximately 120 grit) to remove the existing finish and/or paint from the piece.
 If you like the stain beneath the existing finish and want to keep it, continue to step 5.

 If you plan on restaining your furniture, you’ll need to continue sanding to remove the existing stain.
 Use medium sandpaper (approximately 150 grit), followed by fine sandpaper (approximately 220 grit), to complete the sanding process.
 Always sand in the direction of the grain.